openhwgroup/core-v-mcu/emulation/quickstart/README.md

 ```

 ### Step 2: Download the compiled test-program "cli_test.srec"
-Once the bitmap has been loaded into the FPGA, halt the terminal (CTRL-A, Z, X with minicom) and use the supplied python script to download the "cli_test" program to the MCU:
+If you got here from Step 1, Option 1, once the bitmap has been loaded into the FPGA, halt the terminal (CTRL-A, Z, X with minicom).

+Use the supplied python script to download the "cli_test" program to the MCU:
 ```
 $ python3 serialPort.py /dev/ttyUSB1 cli_test.srec
 ```
-This stake a little while...
+This takes a little while...
 Then:
 ```
 $ minicom usb1
 ```